b-bodnar/company-employees/README.md

 # Overview

-### It is studying project, where step by step we learn about Spring Framework.
+### It is education project, where step by step we learn about Spring Framework.

 #### Domain area of this project is "_Company and employees who work in them_".